SethMilliken/github-testing/WikiRevolution.md

     prone.
 Doing anything more complicated than writing unadorned blocks of text requires editing raw html in order to get acceptable results.

+*   Futhermore, Google Site's use of html as the base document format is a gross violation of the fundamental principles of encapsulation and separation of data from presentation that we hold dear as responsible software designers.
+And this violation is especially grievous when the tools provided for WYSIWIG editing generate beneath the rendered façade an increasingly mangled mess of tag soup that makes subsequent revision ever more onerous.

 *   Google Sites version history is awkward, unwieldy, inefficient, unclear, and inaccessible to existing diff tools.